 The dissipation function, ergodic consistency and the T-mixing condition hold over some specified phase space domain.
 For example while particle momenta may be unbounded, the particle coordinates are usually only defined over a fixed region of physical space.
-A system is said to be ergodic over some specified phase space domain if time averages of smooth phase functions taken along almost any phase space trajectory, equal long time ensemble averages taken over the ensemble of initial states.
-T-mixing systems must be ergodic over that specified phase space domain.
-If they were not ergodic over the specified domain we could easily construct time correlation functions (1.1) that would never decay to zero.
+A system is said to be physically ergodic over some specified phase space domain if time averages of phase functions representing physical observables taken along almost any phase space trajectory, equal late-time ensemble averages taken over any ensemble of initial states.
+T-mixing systems must be physically ergodic over that specified phase space domain.
+If they were not, we could easily construct time correlation functions of physical observables (1.1) that would never decay to zero.
 Any initial static correlation between the phase function and the initial dissipation would be preserved forever therefore violating the condition of T-mixing.